kubermatic/kubermatic/docs/proposals/user-cluster-controller.md

 The envisioned improvement is started by establishing a user-cluster-controller-manager created by the (seed's) cluster-controller.
 The manager will create a user-cluster-controller inside the cluster-namespace.
 Resources of the user-cluster which are not considered "addons" or should not be controlled by the (seed's) cluster-controller will be moved into the control of the user-cluster-controller.

+[editorial comments in rectangular brackets]

+### Unconditionally Created Resources

+[cluster/launching.go]
+* namespaces: default, kube-public, kube-system
+* kube-public:cm/cluster-info
+	* user-cluster root-ca (CN: root-ca.<clustername>.<datacenter>) [from cluster-controller]
+	* user-cluster api address [from cluster object]
+* role kube-public:cluster-info
+* rolebinding kube-public:cluster-info

+* kube-system:secret/openvpn-client-certificates
+	* [needs ca from cluster-controller]

+* InitializerConfiguration

+* userClusterEnsureXXX

+### Handled Events

+Currently the creation of resources is triggered from the cluster-controller syncCluster.
+Within the proposed user-cluster-controller the sync will be triggered by specific events which still need to be decided upon.
+Options are:
+  * watch any resource
+  * watch a global owner (which does not exist yet)

+TO-BE-DISCUSSED:
+Because a user-cluster is expected to be used by some users there should be a clear distinction about which resources will be controlled and which not.
+Resources created by the controller must be controlled and resources created by the user must not be controlled.
+This distinction can be made based on ownerReference (owner tbd).

+It would also be possible to make the distinction about control on a namespace level.

+NB:
+Currently Machine events (InstanceFound) arrive in the user-cluster.

+### Required Data (e.g. from seed)

 ## Task & effort:

 * create user-cluster-controller-manager